 - Describe orientation and training needs for health information management departments.

-- Conduct an orientation and/or training program for a given scenario.
+- Illustrate an orientation and/or training program for a given scenario.

-- Explain the techniques used for staff development.
+- Illustrate the techniques used for staff development.

 - Describe the methods of recruiting, selecting, retaining, and terminating employees to staff a health information department.